crusher-dev/crusher/README.md

 Reference/ [Getting Started](https://docs.crusher.dev/getting-started/create-your-first-test#using-cli) | [What is Crusher](https://docs.crusher.dev/getting-started/what-is-crusher)

-## 🦖 Features
+## 👨🏽‍💻 Features

+Crusher has a lot of features, some of the major ones are
-- 🏆 **Test using low-code:** Create tests using our customized recorder based on chromium.
+- 👨🏽‍💻 **Test using low-code:** Create tests using our customized recorder based on chromium
-- **Write tests using code:** Better APIs and more control with native playwright APIs.
+- 📇 **Use code files:** Better APIs and more control with playwright APIs
-- 🔥 **Fast test execution:** No more execution on selenium grid.
-- 🔋 **All major browsers supported:** Run tests on chromium, safari, and firefox in seconds.
+- 🔋 **All major browsers supported:**
+- 👨🏽‍💻 **Built for developers:** Use modern javascript to write tests with simple workflow
+- 🔥 **Fast test execution**
-- ⚡ **Blazing Fast:** Built on top of Playwright, Crusher delivers an amazing performance during execution.
+- ⚡ **Blazing Fast:** Built on top of Playwright, Crusher delivers an amazing performance during execution
-- **Easy integration with your projects:** Use npx base CLI to integrate.
+- 📼 **Easy integration** with your projects
-- 🦄 **Central reporting & dashboard:** See how your app is doing overall anytime-anywhere.
+- 🦄 Central **reporting & dashboard**: See how your app is doing overall anytime-anywhere
-- **Built for developers:** Use modern javascript to write tests with dead-simple workflow.

-Built using playwright as the base for better developer experience.
-We're building a customized toolkit to upgrade the testing experience, by focusing heavily on the engineering + product side.
+Crusher works framework on top of playwright.
+We're focusing on engineering, e2e experience of testing.

-## 🏃 Use cases
+## ⏩ Use cases
 - **Test e2e user flows:** Never compromise your user experience by testing important end-to-end user flows.
 - **Test UI of your project:** Never let a UI change catch you off guard.
 - **Run tests locally:** Test specific functionalities of your app easily with a single click.